 This blog is to show how to use the external flash for storing the bonding information instead of using the internal flash.
-I would base on the Nordic SDK 16.0 and use the nRF52840 DK as the baseline to show how it works.
-By using the external flash for bonding storage, it can save at least 2 pages space of the internal flash.
+I would base it on the Nordic SDK 16.0 and use the nRF52840 DK as the baseline to show how it works.
+By using the external flash for bonding storage, it can save at least 2 pages space for the internal flash.
 I would use the QSPI on this demo in this blog.

 nRF52840 DK Board

 The nRF52840 DK Board has a 64MB external flash memory.
 The memory is a multi- I/O memory supporting both regular SPI and Quad SPI.